Pull to refresh

 Overview

-The ViaSat-3 F3 satellite will spend roughly two months raising its orbit to the geostationary belt at approximately 155–158 degrees East longitude above the Asia-Pacific region, followed by rigorous in-orbit testing before commercial service is expected to begin in late summer 2026.
-Completing the three-satellite global Ka-band network caps a decade-long effort first announced in February 2016, and one defined by setbacks: the first satellite, launched in May 2023, suffered a crippling antenna deployment failure that resulted in a $420 million insurance claim, while Starlink captured much of the consumer satellite broadband market during the years it took to recover, build, and launch the remaining two spacecraft.
+ViaSat-3 F3 will spend roughly two months raising its orbit to approximately 155–158 degrees East above the Asia-Pacific region, then undergo in-orbit testing before commercial service starts in late summer 2026.
+This completes a three-satellite constellation effort first announced in February 2016.
+The first satellite, launched in May 2023, suffered an antenna deployment failure resulting in a $420 million insurance claim, while Starlink captured much of the consumer satellite broadband market during those recovery years.

 Why it matters